-For uranium mines and mills that fall under the Nuclear Safety and Control Act (NSCA) and regulations, the ventilation-related measures and activities proposed will depend partly on unique combinations of legislated requirements and case-specific factors, at all stages of the licensing process.
-These factors will reflect the options open to applicants or proponents and their respective preferences, and include site, environmental and technological constraints, such as ore-body characteristics, mining and processing technologies, facility designs and operating methods.
+For uranium mines and mills, the ventilation-related measures and activities proposed will depend partly on unique combinations of legislated requirements and case-specific factors, at all stages of the licensing process.
+These factors will reflect the options open to applicants or proponents and their respective preferences, and include site, environmental and technological constraints, such as orebody characteristics, mining and processing technologies, facility designs and operating methods.